Note: This article applies to Typefi Server for Desktop only.

 - At the bottom of the page, click + Add Plugin.

 - Browse for the appropriate WAR file you downloaded, and select it.

 - Wait.
 The installation process may take several minutes, especially when installing large plug-ins, so please be patient.
 The screen will eventually refresh and display the plug-in along with all available actions.
 If it does not, click Reload (located at the bottom of the screen).

-- Verify that the workflow actions you intend to use do not indicate Unlicensed.
-If so, please contact us.
+- Verify that the actions you intend to use do not indicate Unlicensed:

-To install workflow plug-ins directly within the file system, see Installing workflow plug-ins and actions.
+To install workflow plug-ins directly within the file system, see Install workflow plug-ins and actions.